erlage/rad/README.md

 ## Widgets Index

 Below is the list of available widgets in this framework.
-Some widgets are named after Flutter widgets because they either works exactly same or can be used to acheive same things but in a different way(more or less).
+Some widgets are named after Flutter widgets because they either works exactly same or can be used to achieve same things but in a different way(more or less).
 All those widgets are tagged accordingly.

 Tags:
   - (`6 widget[s]`) ***exact***: Exact syntax, similar semantics.